-About 2 hours south of Memphis or Little Rock is the town of Clarksdale, Mississippi.
+About two hours south of Memphis or Little Rock is the town of Clarksdale, Mississippi.
 On the surface, it’s not much different than most small southern towns, except you can’t seem to go more than a couple feet without hearing the whine of a harmonica… Here in Clarksdale, they have the blues, and they claim to have had the blues first.

 Clarksdale, Mississippi, United States

 Clarksdale, MS’s claim to be the birthplace of the blues can be traced to the blues greats that have called Clarksdale home: Son House, John Lee Hooker, Junior Parker, Ike Turner, Eddie Boyd, Sam Cooke, Muddy Waters, Pinetop Perkins, Earl Hooker, Lil Green, Big Jack Johnson and the list goes on.